Dzoiver/FF8CSR/README.md

 - Long text heavy sections
 - Some boss animations in battles
 ### Is there any bad habits that I will gain after playing this?
 - No in most cases.
-Every movement and options are kept.
+Every movement and options are kept, as well as the visual cues for when some input required from the player.
 The mod is made in a way so you could make a smooth transition to the original.
 Usually it's the first and the last text box of a mashing section that are kept so that you learn when to stop mashing.
-All the visual cues are also there mostly.
 ### How faster my run will be?
 - The mod cuts ~55% of the run time compared to original